airgap/temp/README.md

 - Bun
 - Postgres
-- Redis
+- NATS

 ### Production

 - Bun
 - Doppler
 - A postgres database
-- A redis instance
+- A NATS server
 - A cloudflare account
 - CircleCI (if you want CI/CD)
 - DigitalOcean Registry